What is the Tech Nation Visa?

 How long does it take to be endorsed?

-Please note that, if endorsed, Stage 2 of the application process for the Tier 1 (Exceptional Talent) visa (i.e. the application for the visa itself) will still need to be completed.
-The Home Office advises that Stage 2 of the application process can take around three weeks if applying from outside of the UK, and around five weeks if applying from within the UK.
+Please note that even if your application is endorsed, you must still complete Stage 2 of the application process for the Tier 1 Exceptional Talent visa (i.e. the application for the visa itself).
+The Home Office advises that Stage 2 of the application process can take up to three weeks if applying from outside of the UK, and up to eight weeks if applying from within the UK.

 What is Exceptional Promise?